Repeating Flows

 • 3 are Annual VAT Return Clients (April and June) Start

-Repeating Flows – (using Tags)
+Repeating Workflows – (using Tags)

 When a tag is selected, all of the clients associated with that tag are added to the selected clients list.